HDO-PRO/hdo-pro/README.md

 ## **❓ What Is HDO PRO?**

-HDO PRO is a feature-rich, private streaming application tailored for Android devices and Smart TVs, offering access to 🎥 HD movies and TV series.
+HDO PRO is a feature-rich, private media player application tailored for Android devices and Smart TVs, offering access to 🎥 HD movies and TV series.
 Built for seamless navigation and intuitive design, HDO PRO brings you trending movies and shows across genres like 🎭 Action, 😂 Comedy, and 🚀 Sci-Fi.

 ---

 ## **🌟 HDO Box vs. HDO PRO**

-While both apps offer access to movies and TV shows, **HDO Box** and **HDO PRO** differ in significant ways.
+While both apps offer media playback features, **HDO Box** and **HDO PRO** differ in significant ways.
 Here's a quick comparison:

 | Feature                | **HDO Box**                      | **HDO PRO**                       |
 |------------------------|-----------------------------------|------------------------------------|